 - Allowing stroke patients to make their own decisions.

-- Participating in leisure activities that clients enjoy.
+- Participating in leisure activities that client enjoys.

 - Providing support and RN-directed care for a loved one’s depression and frustration.

-For those with or caring for someone after a stroke, a little extra help is needed.
-If you choose Professional Caretakers delivers in-home care that helps manage symptoms, monitors safety, but ensures independence where possible.
+For those with or caring for someone after a stroke, a little extra help may be all that is needed.
+Choose Professional Caretakers to deliver in-home care that helps manage symptoms, monitor safety, and ensure independence where possible.

-Call 877-921-9500 or complete the form on the right to get in touch and see how we can help provide the best care for your loved one.
+Call 817-921-9500 or complete the form on our Contact Us page and see how we can help provide the best care for your loved one.